 Can My Attorney Quit?

-The law and the rules of professional responsibility encourage attorneys to work with clients until the completion of their legal matter.
-However, the rules also recognize that sometimes it is not in the client’s best interest to require the attorney to do so.
-Therefore, while the presumption is that a client will work with an attorney until the resolution of his or her legal matter, there are situations when a new attorney should be retained.
+The Rules of Professional Responsibility encourage attorneys to work with clients until their legal matter is completely resolved.
+However, the rules also recognize that it's not always in the client’s best interest to require the attorney to stay on.
+Therefore, there are situations when you should get new lawyer.

 - The Benefits of Litigation Funding Companies